Direct Comparison Profile

 Basin Wildrye

-Basin Wildrye is a perennial grass native to North America, known for its resilience in arid environments and its high nutritional value, particularly in fiber and protein.
+Basin Wildrye is a perennial grass native to North America, known for its resilience in arid environments and its high nutritional value.
+It is often used for soil stabilization and as forage for livestock.

 Amaranth Flour